 - All this means that you will need to plan with your spouse as to how much federal tax to have withheld from your paycheck.
 If you’re self-employed and making estimated tax payments, those payments could be heavily impacted as well.
 To help you guestimate your upcoming tax liability, the IRS offers a Withholding Calculator tool at IRS.gov .

 - Also, consider investing in some couple’s financial therapy to make decisions that will impact your marital tax liability both short- and long-term.
 Think about consulting with a tax planning professional, such as an attorney, for matters such as real estate purchases, business concerns, and investment portfolios.
 The consultation fee may well be more than paid for with what you will potentially save in tax dollars.

 - Once you and your spouse have decided on the appropriate financial approach for the two of you, notify your employer of your new status and ask to update IRS Form W-4, Employee’s Withholding Allowance Certificate.
-This will help ensure that the correct amount of federal taxes will be withheld from your paycheck, so that you don’t owe a lot come Tax Day on April 15.
+This will help ensure that the correct amount of federal taxes will be withheld from your paycheck, so that you don’t owe a lot come Tax Day.

 If you’re looking around for that financial adviser, call The Boss at Law Offices of Christy Lee, P.C., and schedule an appointment.
 When you drop in, bring your unattached bridesmaids and introduce us.
 Tell them all I’m still single!

 Disclaimer: Material contained in this website is intended for informational purposes only and should not be interpreted as legal advice.
 The content does not constitute an attorney-client relationship between the user and Law Offices of Christy Lee, P.C., and users should not act on the content without seeking legal counsel in their own jurisdictions.